 Celeste is all about moving forward.
-For Madeline, she has come to Celeste Mountain to discover herself, and over the course of 10 or so hours, she’s put to the test.
+For Madeline, she has come to Celeste Mountain to discover herself, and over the course of 10 or so hours, she’s put to the test in this 2D platformer.
 Rendered in SNES-era visuals, Celeste‘s gameplay solely revolves around jumping.
 Aided by expertly designed set pieces, the task is both challenging and immensely rewarding.

 While Celeste features some of the best 2D platforming we’ve ever played, the experience shines brightest when dealing with mental illness.
 Madeline’s journey is emotional and revealing, and it’s one of the few games that accurately and unabashedly depicts mental illness.